 Grids can be toggled on to show reference lines anywhere in the model space.
 You can use grids in conjuncture with the draw tool very effectively here:

-- Plane Selector – The grids have been simplified into these three toggle buttons (XY, XZ and YZ).
+- Plane Selector – The grids have been simplified into these three toggle buttons for each 2D plane (XY, XZ and YZ).
 Click that plane to toggle it on and off.

 - Start Position – The position in 3D space at which the grid will start at.
 Use this to pan/move the grid to a position that makes sense for you to work from.
 In the right (and above) example, the grid starts from the reference point (0,0,-10).